CDLUC3/mrt-doc/design/queue-2023/states.md

 - we create status array
 - status = Reporting
 ### Reporting --> Completed
 - send summary email
 - status = Completed
 ### Reporting --> Failed
 - this occurs when at least one job has occurred
 - status =  Failed
 - or is a batch done after it reports
   - if jobs are re-run do they report on their own?
   - do we create a "re-run batch"?
   - or is this a question for the end users?
 ### Failed --> UpdateReporting
 - manually triggered if some or all of the jobs have been re-run
 - status = UpdateReporting
 ### UpdateReporting --> Completed
 - detect any updated statuses and report them
 - status = Completed
 ### UpdateReporting --> Failed
 - detect any updated statuses and report them
 - status = Completed
 ### Failed --> Deleted (admin function)
  - status = Deleted
 ### Held --> Deleted (admin function)
  - status = Deleted

+---
 ## Job Queue

-### States
+### Job Queue State Diagram
 ```mermaid
 graph TD
   START --> Pending